muhammadBadawy/repository_design_pattern/README.md

 Handling the change of quantities of items in the branches and storeges using the repository

+And the repository design pattern is used a lot to facilitate the implementation

 Admin panel

 ![](home.png)

 An example of a CRUD

 ![](crud.png)

 Create

 ![](create.png)

 Show

 ![](show.png)